vlasceanudan/IFC_Plan-de-situatie/README.md

 After launching the app you will be prompted to upload an IFC file.
 The interface lets you edit project metadata, beneficiary details, land registration fields and the site address.
 When you apply the changes, an updated IFC file becomes available for download.

+The app is multipage.
+In the sidebar you can switch to **"Vizualizare IFC 3D"** which opens a viewer for inspecting your model directly in the browser.

 ## Demo